sskarz/Aeru/README.md

 ### Wishlist Updates

 - 🤖 **MCP Server Support**: Create curated list of MCP Servers to connect and use on-device
-- 🎤 **Voice Mode**: Enable voice mode to interact with the AI hands free

 ## 📄 License